rallepalaveev/romcard/README.md

 Copyright (c) 1995 Ralle Palaveev
 All rights reserved.

-Redistribution and use in source, binary, and manufactued forms, with or without modification, are permitted provided that the following conditions are met:
+Redistribution and use in source, binary, and manufactured forms, with or without modification, are permitted provided that the following conditions are met:
 1. Redistributions of source code and design files must retain the above copyright notice, this list of conditions and the following disclaimer.